MaverickTse/lsw-build2/README.md

   2. Double-Click on **FirstAutomatedBld.vbs**
   3. Select a build target by typing [0]:32-bit, [1]:64-bit or [2]: Both then ENTER.
 Type 3 to Abort.
   4. When prompted, click OK.
 Wait a moment, then close the MSYS2 Window
-  5. Go to watch 2 episodes of animation...
+  5. Go to watch 2 episodes of animation...(On Core-i7, building both 32 and 64 bit binaries takes around 30min)
   6. It should popup a dialog showing the time taken to build
   7. Close the dialog, and get your packages in _MSYS2ROOT_\ReadyToUse32 and _MSYS2ROOT_\ReadyToUse64
   8. **P.S.:** _The AviSynth plugin will only be built if you have either VS2012 or VS2013 installed_
+  9. **P.S.:** _32bit and 64bit FFmpeg.exe can be found inside `msys64/mingw32/bin` and `msys64/mingw64/bin`, respectively.

   [VS2013 Community Edition Info](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx)